Habesha peoples: The Fall of Aksum

+The Rise of the Solomonic Dynasty

+The Solomonic dynasty was restored in 1270 CE when Yekuno Amlak overthrew the last ruler of the Zagwe dynasty, Yetbarek.
+This transition marked a pivotal shift in Ethiopian political history, as Yekuno Amlak justified his seizure of power by claiming direct patrilineal descent from the ancient Aksumite kings and, through them, the biblical King Solomon and the Queen of Sheba.
+The Solomonic dynasty moved the empire's political center further south and inaugurated a long-standing period of imperial rule that sought to restore the prestige and territorial reach of the former Aksumite state.
+Tegulet served as a key administrative and political center.
+Ankober was also founded as an alternate capital.
+Barara was a major capital in later years between the 15th and early 16th centuries particularly during the reign of Emperor Dawit I or Zara yaqob.
+Barara was destroyed in the 1530s during the conquest of Ahmad ibn Ibrahim al-Ghazi.

+In the middle of the sixteenth century Adal Sultanate armies led by Somali leader Ahmed Ibrahim invaded Habesha lands in what is known as the "Conquest of Habasha".
+In the late sixteenth century the nomad pastoralist Oromo people penetrated the Habesha plains occupying large territories during the Oromo migrations.

 Emperor Yohannes IV with his son and heir, Ras Araya Selassie Yohannes.

+The war with Ahmed Ibrahim forced the Solomonic dynasty to move its seat from Shewa to Gondar.
 The Gondarian dynasty, which since the 16th century had become the centre of Royal pomp and ceremony of Abyssinia, finally lost its influence as a result of the emergence of powerful regional lords, following the murder of Iyasu I, also known as Iyasu the Great.
 The decline in the prestige of the dynasty led to the semi-anarchic era of Zemene Mesafint ("Era of the Princes"), in which rival warlords fought for power and the Yejju Oromo enderases (እንደራሴ, "regents") had effective control.
 The emperors were considered to be figureheads.
 Until a young man named Kassa Haile Giorgis also known as Emperor Tewodros brought end to Zemene Mesafint by defeating all his rivals and took the throne in 1855.
 The Tigrayans made only a brief return to the throne in the person of Yohannes IV in 1872, whose death in 1889 resulted in the power base shifting back to the dominant Amharic-speaking elite.
 His successor Menelik II an Emperor of Amhara origin seized power.
 Upon Menelik's occupation of the Harar Emirate and other neighboring states, a considerable number of natives were displaced and Abyssinians settled in their place.
 In Arsi Province, mainly inhabited by the Oromo people, their land was appropriated by the Abyssinian colonizers coupled with hefty taxation which led to a revolt in the 1960s.